 Best For Sports Shooters

-A premium camera for serious sports photographers.
+A premium camera for serious sports or wildlife photographers.

 One of the most expensive cameras to make this list, the a9 is a professional-grade mirrorless camera.
 It's excellent low-light performance and 20fps burst shooting makes it a serious contender for sports photographers and photojournalists who need to capture fast movement.